ionwandodinomo/WRO-Future-Engineers-2025/README.md

 Our CAD softwares of choice were **[Onshape](https://www.onshape.com/en/)**, as well as **[TinkerCAD](https://www.tinkercad.com/)** for simpler geometry.
 We strongly recommend these two softwares for basic component design, as they are generally easy to learn, and provide convenient online cloud storage.

 Provided below are models of the 3D printed parts, individually, as well as on the final car.
+Note the .stl files can all be found in the `models` folder of this repository.

 <br>